dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 ## Initial Challenges
 - **Dataset size** - The additional datasets and higher spatial granularity are leading to ***prohibitively large and unwieldy processor times*** on current hardware.
 It has become a balancing act to trim the dataset for efficient workflow without overly affecting model performance.
 - **Heavy Class Imbalance** - Damaging wildfire events are rare compared to days with no significant events.
-The low risk class composes **78%** of the total data points compared to the high risk class which is only **4%** of the data. `Undersampling` the majority class works best for balancing, while oversampling tends to *add too much noise* to the models.
+The low risk class composes **78%** of the total data points compared to the high risk class which is only **4%** of the data. `Undersampling` the majority class works best for balancing, while oversampling the minority class tends to *add too much noise* to the models.
 - **Messy Real World Data** - Data with large gaps, data without spatial fields or too low resolution, data in which you have to wrangle random mistakes.
 Some days feel like a rodeo, so many promising avenues become dead ends due to the potential time sink.
 - **Fire Complexity** - Damaging fires often persist for many days.
 Utilizing fire ignition dates alone is insufficient to predict the potential for damage.
-Researching incomplete containment dates make incorporating burn days time consuming.
 - **Spatial Granularity** - Hardware limits the resolution at which regions can be analyzed.
 Overgeneralization of data, like slope and aspect, occurs frequently and makes widespread prediction more difficult.

 ### Version 4.0 Changelog